yantra-core/Sutra.js/ReadMe.md

       speed: 5
 ```

-It's clear to read that this Sutra will be responsible for changing the color and speed of `isBoss` when `isHealthLow`.
+This Sutra will be responsible for changing the color and speed of `isBoss` when `isHealthLow`.

 ### How

+The following code will create a Sutra that changes the color of the Boss entity when it's health is low.

 ```js
 import Sutra from '@yantra-core/sutra';